All Episodes

 Hello.

-It's been eleven months since my last confession.
+It's been 11 months since my last confession.

-No way does Brian Williams surprise uh survive this rush.
+No way does Brian Williams survive this rush.

-Um he has to go, and your comparison, if you don't mind, I confess to want to challenge you on your metaphor with uh Tom Brady, who is basically uh an overgrown boy with deflated balls.
+And your comparison, if you don't mind, I confess to want to challenge you on your metaphor with Tom Brady, who is basically an overgrown boy with deflated balls.

-If you look at uh Brian Williams' situation, he is sitting at the eight at the NBC evening news, a position which has uh rightly or wrongly been uh uh infused with trust based on his predecessors.
+If you look at Brian Williams' situation, he is sitting at the NBC Evening News, a position which has, rightly or wrongly, been infused with trust based on his predecessors.

-So to compare him to the NFL superstar quarterback, I think is is missing the point here.
+So to compare him to the NFL superstar quarterback, I think, is missing the point here.

 It'll be a laughing stock.

-You know that the minds of of of the American public are being controlled entirely every day with television sets that are in every corner and nook and cranny of every building that exists.
+You know, that the minds of the American public are being controlled entirely every day with television sets that are in every corner and nook and cranny of every building that exists.

 Let me just jump in here for a second, Bucky.